 Severe paranoia treatment using virtual reality

+Oxford researchers are trialling treatments of hallucinations using VR.
 Professor Daniel Freeman and colleagues from Oxford University used VR to test if patients can ‘re-learn’ that social situations were safe, and to reduce the use of defence mechanisms when feeling threatened.
 Projecting images of train rides, a lift or an airplane where one must encounter several people, and gradually making them busier.
 Using virtual reality to do this allows the patient to come face to face with their fears, and attempt to overcome them.
-The patients then transferring these techniques used in VR presented a significant reduction is paranoid feelings, with 20% no longer presenting severe paranoia symptoms.
+The patients then transfer the techniques used in VR and presented a significant reduction is paranoid feelings, with 20% no longer presenting severe paranoia symptoms.

 Treating anxiety disorders and phobias with virtual reality